A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Orbit Fitting

-Here, we give our constraints for \textit{Gaia}~DR3 4373465352415301632 using both our radial velocity data and the astrometry using \texttt{orvara}.
-The posterior distributions are listed in Table 6 (which also provides the astrometric fit and posteriors that result from fitting to the velocities only).
-The parameters from the joint fits to the astrometry and radial velocities are within $1\sigma$ of the solution reported in \textit{Gaia} DR3.
-Figure \ref{f:jointfit} displays the astrometric orbit, the fit to the radial velocity curve, and the resultant corner plot for the combined fit.
-We find that the secondary mass of \bh\ is $11.9^{+2.0}_{-1.6}$~\msun.
+Our joint constraints for \textit{Gaia}~DR3 4373465352415301632 using both our radial velocity data and the astrometry are listed in Table 6 (which also provides the astrometric fit and posteriors that result from fitting to the velocities only).
+Figure \ref{f:jointfit_corner_OurRVs} displays the the resultant corner plot for the derived parameters of the combined fit using the RV data listed in Table 2.
+We find that the secondary mass of \bh\ is $11.64^{+1.52}_{-1.31}$~\msun.
+Using all of the available radial velocity data gives the posterior distributions shown in Figure \ref{f:jointfit_corner_AllRVs} and parameters listed in the bottom section of Table~\ref{tab:gaia_astrom_alldata}, leading to a smaller secondary mass of ${9.326}_{-0.209}^{+0.216}$~\msun\ that is in closer agreement with \cite{ElBadry2022Disc}.